 To support the transition to fully online instruction for Spring 2020 and Summer 2020 courses, the Academy hosted a five-part webinar series, from April 2-April 16, called Transitioning to Fully Online Instruction.

-Click on each webinar toggle below for the description, links to view the webinar recording and presentation slides, and how to apply for CEUs.
+Click on each webinar toggle below for the description and links to view the webinar recording and presentation slides.

 Part 1: Laying Out Your Online Course and Providing Quality Content

 This webinar showcases proven strategies for designing online courses in Blackboard using intuitive, student-friendly navigation and transparent instructions.
 Methods to clarify student expectations and create a clear roadmap for success in your course are also shared.
 Last, techniques for creating and hosting microlectures along with other instructor-created and curated content and activities are demonstrated.

 Part 2: Bringing Your Course Activities and Assessments Online